paularnaud2/ParTools/README.md

 # ParTools

 ## Introduction
-This package contains a bunch of Python tools I have developed and used as an IT Support / Test Engineer.
+This package contains a bunch of Python tools I have developed and used as an IT Test / Support / Automation Engineer.
 You can mainly use them for:

 - Performing multi threaded SQL queries on an Oracle DB (__sql__)